 A gunman killed at least 14 children and a teacher at a Texas elementary school

-Gov. Greg Abbott told reporters that 15 people, including 14 children and one teacher, were killed in a school shooting at an elementary school in Uvalde, Texas, on Tuesday afternoon.
+Gov. Greg Abbott told reporters that 15 people — 14 children and one teacher — were killed in a shooting at an elementary school in Uvalde, Texas, on Tuesday.

-Speaking at a press conference in Abilene, Abbott said the suspected shooter is dead and identified him as an 18-year-old male who he said was reported to be attending Uvalde High School.
+Speaking at a news conference in Abilene, Abbott said the shooter is dead and identified him as an 18-year-old male from Uvalde.

-The governor said it's believed that he abandoned his vehicle and entered into the Robb Elementary school with a handgun and, maybe a rifle, but said this has not been confirmed.
+The governor said it's believed that the gunman abandoned his vehicle and entered Robb Elementary School with a handgun and maybe a rifle but said this has not been confirmed.
+Local news footage taken of the scene from overhead shows a black truck crashed into a ditch near the school.

-The suspect allegedly shot his grandmother before he entered the school, where 600 students are enrolled.
+The suspect allegedly shot his grandmother before he entered the school, where approximately 600 students from second through fourth grade are enrolled.
+Thursday was meant to be the last day of the school year, according to the school's website.

-Uvalde Police Chief Pete Arredondo confirmed some of the details offered by Abbott at a brief news conference Tuesday afternoon.
-Arredondo called the bloodshed a mass casualty incident but did not specify the number of dead.
-The chief also told reporters that the alleged gunman acted alone and is deceased.
+In a brief news conference hours after the shooting, Uvalde Consolidated Independent School District Police Chief Pete Arredondo confirmed some of the details offered by Abbott.
+Arredondo called the bloodshed a "mass casualty incident" but did not specify the number of dead.
+The chief also told reporters that the gunman acted alone and is deceased.

 "The suspect did act alone during his heinous crime," he said during the brief statement.
 He added, "Families are being notified and we are providing services to them."